SFC Winners

 Additional Notes

-Titles are consistently allocated to club units (not parishes).
-For temporary amalgamations, titles are allocated to the amalgamation and not assigned separately to the individual clubs within it.
-Where a new club is formed by two or more existing clubs uniting, the titles of the individual clubs prior to the union are kept separate from titles won by the new club unit.
+Titles are allocated to club units (not parishes).
+Where a new club unit is formed by two or more clubs amalgamating, the previous titles of the individual clubs prior to the union are kept separate in Rolls of Honour from titles won by the new club unit.
+For teams made up of two or more clubs, titles are allocated to the combined team and not assigned separately to the individual club units within it (thus avoiding double-counting).

 1891